 When I learned that it could be used as an effective insecticide, I knew I didn’t want my toddler cleaning with it anymore.
 I stopped using it, but if I didn’t have children I might reconsider.

 Since I’m a mom of young children, though, I don’t want to keep it in my house as a cleaner.
 I use a variety of safe and green ways to clean my home that don’t involve any store-bought cleaners, so I choose not to use Borax anymore.

-Of course, even if you choose not to use borax and wish to make your own laundry detergent, there are other ways to do it such as this Homemade Gentle Laundry Detergent.
+Of course, even if you choose not to use borax and wish to make your own laundry detergent, there are other ways to do it such as this Homemade Sensitive Laundry Detergent.

-Update from Adrienne – I've been rethinking this whole thing due to reading that table salt has the same toxicity as sodium borate.
-So there might be a follow up post on this….
+Update from Adrienne – I’ve been rethinking this whole thing due to reading that table salt has the same toxicity as sodium borate.
+So there is definitely going to be a follow up post on this….

 Do YOU use Borax?

 Hilary Kimes Bernstein is a Christ follower, wife, mama, and journalist who writes about making healthy decisions that honor God and happen to help the environment at Accidentally Green.